uclaconditional/dcgan-tensorflow-atom/README.md

 ##### --checkpoint_name :
 Name of the model to use for generating.
 If none supplied the latest saved model (latest checkpoing) is used.
 To determine which model to use go to <DCGAN_room>/samples (or --sample_dir if explicitly defined) to see samples outputed throughout the training.
 If the desired image is train_24_7043_iter00183301.png, then --checkpoint_name="DCGAN.model-183301".
 ##### --sample_dir :
 Directory that generated images will be saved.
-For e.g.
+For e.g. If not supplied, by default saved in <DCGAN_root>/samples.
 ```
 --sample_dir=samples/Persona-all-scaleTranslate-128_128
 ```